 On Day 3, embryos should have further divided to be six or eight cells.

-Embryo Grading for In Vitro Fertilization
+Embryo Grading for IVF

 Once the embryos start to divide and increase the total number of cells, it’s possible to grade their quality.
 In the lab, we usually see a wide range of quality within a batch of embryos.
 It’s rare to see all embryos looking identical once they start to divide.